Clara-1606/Mouvie-Kotlin/README.md

 ## Database
 For favorites, we use the ORM Room.
+If we press on the film in favorites, we see its detail, if we keep pressing we can delete it from our favorites or see the detail
 This makes it possible to have an SQLite database integrated into our application.

 Our database is very simple:

 <img src="./readme_images/database.png" alt="database" width="100" />